What would you tell a colleague who’s interested in joining Lead With Curiosity?

 The most valuable aspects of [this program] have been learning practical inquiry-based techniques and connecting with a supportive cohort of library leaders.
 Your program showed me how to help team members develop their own solutions rather than me giving them immediate solutions.
 This approach integrates well with my servant leadership style.

-What would you tell a colleague who is considering signing up for this program about your experience and the value you got from the program?
+What would you tell a colleague who is considering signing up for this program?

 I would tell them this would be a great way to start their leadership professional development journey.
 The skills learned apply to any leader.
 I’d also share that the cohort model is really great for allowing them to reflect on their own work context and get a better understanding of how to approach their leadership development, as well as the support and networking opportunities that the cohort provides.